Stephanie 'Steve' Clayton: Science is science, but a girl MUST get her hair done.

 Dr. Matt Hastings: The desert, it gives people wonderful ideas!

-Stephanie 'Steve' Clayton: What does it look like?
+Stephanie 'Steve' Clayton: [discussing an areal view of the desert] What DOES it look like?

-Dr. Matt Hastings: Oh, like something from another life scienc... quiet, yet strangely evil as if it were hiding its secrets from man.
+Dr. Matt Hastings: Oh, like something from another life.
+Serene, quiet, yet strangely evil as if it were hiding its secret from Man.

-Stephanie 'Steve' Clayton: You make it sound so creepy.
+Stephanie 'Steve' Clayton: You make it sound so, um... so creepy.

 Dr. Matt Hastings: The unknown always is.

-Prof. Townsend: Then expect something that's fiercer, more cruel and deadly than anything that ever walked on earth!
+Prof. Townsend: Then expect something that's fiercer, more cruel and deadly than anything that ever walked the earth.

-Prof. Gerald Deemer: The history of medicine is the history of the unusual;
+Prof. Gerald Deemer: I know, but the history of medicine is the history of the unusual.

 Dr. Matt Hastings: Listen, I'm just a country doctor, but I know what I know, and I know agromegalia doesn't turn up in four days out of left field.